 - 7. Planning Consultant Support the preferred option to encourage appropriate rural businesses to develop in a controlled manner to help sustain the rural economy. - 8.
 Planning Consultant Rural Economy focus rural economic development in towns and villages is far more sustainable as a whole. - 9.
 Architect The control here should be on a case-by-case basis with a presumption to approve unless shown to be harmful.
 The equality of the proposal should be the deciding factor. - 10.
-HED Welcome the reuse of vacant or underused historic buildings in the countryside which they consider would benefit community cohesion, vitality and tourism in the area. - 4.7 POP responses raised the issue that while The Councils preferred option was supported there also must be a balance that protection of the countryside does not become a barrier to sustainable development and employment opportunities in the countryside.
-All of the preferred options paper responses were considered throughout the development of the draft Plan Strategy.
+HED Welcome the reuse of vacant or underused historic buildings in the countryside which they consider would benefit community cohesion, vitality and tourism in the area. - 4.7 POP responses raised the issue that while the Council's Preferred Option was supported, there also must be a balance that protection of the countryside does not become a barrier to sustainable development and employment opportunities in the countryside.
+All of the Preferred Options Paper responses were considered throughout the development of the draft Plan Strategy. - (2021 Update): The revised wording and policies of this Chapter are still considered to be in accordance with the Preferred Option from the LDP POP stage.